mattgallagher/CwlPreconditionTesting/README.md

 ## Requirements

-From version 2.0.0-beta.1, building CwlPreconditionTesting requires Swift 5 or newer and the Swift Package Manager.
+From version 2.0.0-beta.1, building CwlPreconditionTesting requires Swift 5 or newer and the Swift Package Manager, or CocoaPods.

 For use with older versions of Swift or other package managers, [use version 1.2.0 or older](https://github.com/mattgallagher/CwlPreconditionTesting/tree/1.2.0).

 ## Adding to your project

+### Swift Package Manager

 Add the following to the `dependencies` array in your "Package.swift" file:

 	 .package(url: "https://github.com/mattgallagher/CwlPreconditionTesting.git", from: Version("2.0.0-beta.1"))

 Or by adding `https://github.com/mattgallagher/CwlPreconditionTesting.git`, version 2.0.0-beta.1 or later, to the list of Swift packages for any project in Xcode.

+### CocoaPods

+CocoaPods is a dependency manager for Cocoa projects.
+For usage and installation instructions, visit their website.
+To integrate CwlPreconditionTesting into your Xcode project using CocoaPods, specify it in your Podfile:

+pod 'CwlPreconditionTesting', '~> 2.0'

 ## Usage